 Lewy body disease is a type of dementia.
 Dementia is the progressive loss of memory and various other mental functions, including the ability to learn, reason and judge.

-Our Memory and Aging Care Clinic is a designated Research Center of Excellence by the Lewy Body Dementia Association.
-Lewy Body dementia patients and their families can feel confident turning to us for advanced diagnosis and treatment.
+Lewy Body dementia patients and their families can feel confident turning to our Memory and Aging Care Clinic in the Adult Neurology Clinic for advanced diagnosis and treatment.

 What Causes Lewy Body Disease?